k11v/dsa/adventofcode.com/2024-5-print-queue/README.md

 Notes:

-- Part 1 could likely be solved faster.
+- Part 1 likely has a more efficient solution.